 High Street gatekeepers: an all-too real example of mortgage rejection

-Virginia Wallis, columnist in The Guardian, received correspondence from one of her subscribers on exactly this topic.
+Virginia Wallis, The Guardian columnist, received correspondence from a subscriber on exactly this topic.
 The bank in question in this instance was Santander.

-They, she and her full-time employed partner, were taken aback when Santander refused them the home loan.
-The shock was made yet greater as it was her acting as lead name on the mortgage that failed their application.
+When Santander rejected them, it stunned the freelancer and her full-time employed partner.
+The shock was yet greater as it was her acting as lead name on the mortgage that failed their application.

 Hobson’s choice; thank you, Santander

-- settle for a lower mortgage offer from the bank based on a single, full time salary.
+- settle for a lower mortgage offer from them based on the partner’s single, full time salary.

 Self-employed mortgage rejection: who’s to blame?

-In the example above, and in so many others we hear, the plaintiff’s three-years qualificant self-employed earnings had been put through the books.
-However, the total income each year fell below her personal allowance.
+The example above is like so many others we hear.
+The plaintiff had put her three-years’ qualificant self-employed earnings through the books.
+The mistake was that the total income each year fell below her personal allowance.

 Yes, this is a great tactic for tax-planning.
 It also negates having to fill in an SA302.
-However, with tighter lending criteria, it’s almost useless for mortgages for self-employed people.
+However, with tighter lending criteria, it’s an almost useless tactic for mortgages for self-employed people.

-If you’ve not needed to complete an SA302 over any of the qualifying period, namely the last three years in most instances, your earnings won’t be used to calculate affordability.
+This is the problem if you’ve not needed to complete an SA302 over any of the qualifying period.
+In most instances for self-employed applications, that’s the last three years.
+No SA302 means the lender won’t use your earnings to calculate affordability.

 This is true of Santander and many other mortgage lenders.
-The Government, through the FCA, has ordered lenders to be stricter in relation to affordability.
-Following their public fall from grace, many banks are doing just that.
+The FCA has ordered lenders to be stricter in relation to affordability.
+Following their public fall from grace post-2008, many banks are doing just that.
 To the letter.

 Never give up hope of finding your self-employed mortgage